 MEN OF FAITH FELLOWSHIP

-This group is open to all men of the church.
-Men of Faith meets the 4th Friday of every month for breakfast at Nosh restaurant on Erwin Road.
+Open to all men of the church, Men of Faith meets the 4th Friday of every month for breakfast at Nosh restaurant on Erwin Road.
 It is an opportunity to enjoy one another, share concerns and participate more fully in the life and ministry of the Church.

 THINGS THAT MATTER BOOK GROUP

 Open to all 6th-12th graders.
 Middle schoolers (6th-8th grades) and high schoolers (9th-12th) gather to play and pray, to belong, relax and grow in faith.
 During the pandemic, there is a mix of online and socially distant, in-person gatherings for both groups, all of which is evolving as we make our way through this strange time.
 A dedicated team of faithful adult advisors supports each cohort.